Overview

 Project Management features are included in our Business Plus subscription.
 You can toggle them on and off if they are included in your subscription.

-Note: To learn more about RFIs, submittals and change orders in Fieldwire, you can read the following article: Business Plus Subscription: What's included or Request a demo to learn more.
+Note: To learn more about RFIs, submittals and change orders in Fieldwire, please refer to the following article: Business Plus Subscription: What's included - or Request a demo to learn more!

 Tasks

-Change, expand and delete the preset Attributes, Categories, Checklists, Reports and Status.
+Change, expand or delete the preset Attributes, Categories, Checklists, Reports and Status.

 Edit, expand and delete the Categories as required. |